Scarabaeus1031/NEXAH/tools/README.md

 ## Overview

-The `tools/` directory contains the computational infrastructure used by the **NEXAH Simulation Environment**.
+The `tools/` directory contains the computational infrastructure of the **NEXAH Simulation Environment**.

 These tools form the experimental engine of the NEXAH project and support: